julyseEbanx/julyseEbanx/README.md

 - I've been working with systems development since 2015, working mainly with .NET stacks (Framework and Core), Java, Angular and TypeScript;
 - Now I'm learning new languages used by the Dev FinOps Local team: PHP, Golang and Elixir.

-## My mission
-TBD ...

-## My beliefs, principles and values
-TBD ...

-## My role as an Software Engineering Team Leader
-TBD ...

-## My Interests
-TBD ...

 ## My Availability
 - I don't usually answer emails quickly, I reserve a few moments of the day to do that;
 - If you need to talk to me quickly, come to my desk, send me a slack message or give me a call;
 - I always try to be available to assist you as quickly as possible, but if that doesn't happen, it's because I'm focused on some activity;
 - Please feel free to mark events on my calendar.
 If I can't on the scheduled day, I'll contact you to suggest another one.

+## My beliefs, principles and values
+TBD ...

+## My role as an Software Engineering Team Leader
+TBD ...